Gold, silver and bronze medals, and honourable mentions will be awarded to the overall best entries in each age category.

 Awarded to the best project that identifies and attempts to control hazards to human health in the workplace, urban environmental, or recreational environment.
 Eligible projects can be at any level.

 UBC Statistics Award – 3 x $100 & Certificate

 To be awarded for the best use of statistical methods in data collection and analysis.
 One award at each of the Junior, Intermediate and Senior grade level.

 UBC Zoology Award – $150 first place, $100 second place

 To be awarded for the best project that exemplifies any of the research areas that are the focus of the UBC Department of Zoology: Ecology, Evolution, Organismal Biology, and Cell & Developmental Biology.

-Vancouver Mycological Society Award – $100, Guided Nature Walk, and other prizes
+Vancouver Mycological Society Award – $100 and other prizes

-Awarded to the best mycology-related project.
-All fields of investigations into molds and mushrooms wil be considered e.g. ecology, conservation, use as food, industrial applications, plant/forest pathology, toxicology, etc. Laboratory experimentation as well as field studies are eligible; projects that engage aspecs of both are especially encouraged.
+To be awarded to the best mycology related project submitted by a student(s).
+All fields of investigation into molds and mushrooms will be considered, e.g. ecology, conservation, use as food, industrial applications, plant/forest pathology, toxicology, etc. Laboratory experimentation as well as field studies are eligible; projects that engage aspects of both are especially encouraged

 To be awarded to a project done by a student from a Vancouver School District public school.
 Eligible projects can be at any level.